Jacqueline Moore: Final appearances (2013)

-Sporadic appearances to WWE (2016, 2018)
+Sporadic appearances and Hall of Fame (2016, 2018, 2024)

 On March 14, 2016, it was announced that Moore would be inducted into the WWE Hall of Fame class of 2016.
 At the ceremony on April 2, she was inducted by The Dudley Boyz, and became the first black woman to be inducted.
 The next night at WrestleMania 32, she appeared while she was introduced as part of the 2016 Hall of Fame class.

 On the January 22, 2018, episode of Raw, Jacqueline was honored being "one of the greatest female superstars in the history of WWE" and made a special appearance as part of the 25th anniversary of Raw along with fellow wrestlers and former co-workers; The Bella Twins, Maryse, Kelly Kelly, Lilian Garcia, Torrie Wilson, Michelle McCool, Terri Runnels, Maria Kanellis, and fellow Hall of Famer Trish Stratus.
 On January 28 at the Royal Rumble, Jacqueline made a surprise entrance at number 21 during the first women's Royal Rumble match, in which she was eliminated by Nia Jax.

+Jacqueline appeared at SummerSlam (2024) as a part of the WWE Legends Suite alongside other legends including Diamond Dallas Page and Kevin Nash.

+On September 6, 2024, it was revealed Jacqueline had signed a legends contract, making her an ambassador for WWE.

 Legacy

-Moore is cited as inspiration for several women, such as: Bayley, Bianca Belair, Jazz, Naomi, Nicole Savoy, Nyla Rose, Sasha Banks and Trish Adora.
+Moore is cited as inspiration for several women, such as: Bayley, Bianca Belair, Jade Cargill, Jazz, Naomi, Nicole Savoy, Nyla Rose, Sasha Banks and Trish Adora.
 Trish Stratus claimed that Moore helped her in the beginning of her wrestling career.
 She said: "I will always appreciate her patience and her professionalism while showing me the ropes.
 I learned a lot from her and took away a ton that I used in my wrestling career moving forward".
 Alicia Fox stated that Moore "recreated what a champion looks like and helped opened the door for women of all colors, sizes and shapes".
 Jim Ross named Moore as an "MVP that rarely gets talked about".

 Some sources consider Moore one of the toughest women's wrestlers to perform in WWE.